 At The Raleigh House, we know how difficult it can be to ask for help.
 But with the right treatment program and support team guiding you every step of the way, you can achieve sobriety and work towards lasting recovery.

 Our friendly admissions team is ready to hear your story and help you get your treatment and recovery started.
-Learn more about our admissions process and how our evidence-based and holistic approach to addiction treatment can support your recovery.
 Contact us today or call us directly for more information.